 I am deaf, but that is not who I am.
 It is just an affliction that I must cope with on a daily basis.
 I went deaf about thirty years ago.
 Even though it is stressful and extremely tiring at times, I have maintained my roots in the hearing world.
 I am seldom around other deaf people but enjoy sharing experiences and learning from them when we do meet.

-I have several Aspie traits but I don’t know if I “qualify” as an official Aspie so I don’t call myself that.
-In case you don’t know Asperberger’s is on the Autism spectrum.
-I didn’t discover that many of my lifelong traits had a name attached to them until relatively recently.
+Aspie Traits.
+I didn’t discover until recently that many of my lifelong traits seemed to have a name attached to them.
 Looking back I can now understand why I was sometimes quite different than those around me.
 While I shun eye contact, not very adept at social situations, and don’t care much for crowds, I am for the most part seen as a highly intelligent functioning person (if there is such a thing).
 Having Aspie traits has given me a different view of the world.
 If you want to get a more thorough understanding of Asperger’s Syndrome and how it affected me, then take a look at my 10 part series “My Journey Into Asperger’s Syndrome.”